fawno/FPDF/README.md

 ## What is FPDF?
 FPDF is a PHP class which allows to generate PDF files with pure PHP, that is to say without using the PDFlib library.
 F from FPDF stands for Free: you may use it for any kind of usage and modify it to suit your needs.

-FPDF has other advantages: high level functions.
+FPDF has other benefits: high level functions.
 Here is a list of its main features:

 - Choice of measure unit, page format and margins
 - Page header and footer management